 Monovision – an option normally only considered for patients over 40

 Electing to leave one eye relatively myopic (typically a 1.00D to 1.50D under correction) to assist near vision (monovision) is the strategy of maximum spectacle independence for patients in the reading glasses age group (43 years and over).
-Glasses will still often be required to read fine print comfortably but monovision may delay the onset of spectacle dependence for reading until the mid fifties or later.
+Glasses will still often be required to read fine print comfortably but monovision may delay the onset of spectacle dependence for reading until the mid-fifties or later.
 Even then, spectacle dependence is decreased for common near vision tasks such as computer work, reading a menu or a price label.
-Monovision does not work for everyone, and may increase spectacle dependence for some distance vision tasks (typically night driving), but the compromise for distance vision is relatively small.
-If you are in the age group for reading glasses (presbyopic), the pros and cons of monovision will be discussed with you by Mr. O’Brien at your refractive surgical consultation.
+Monovision does not work for everyone and may increase spectacle dependence for some distance vision tasks (typically night driving), but the compromise for distance vision is relatively small.
+If you are in the age group for reading glasses (presbyopia), the pros and cons of monovision will be discussed with you by Mr Paul O’Brien at your refractive surgical consultation.
 It must be remembered that monovision is a compromise.
 If the eye corrected for distance is covered then the other eye will have subjectively reduced vision (as it will be left under-corrected purposely to allow unaided reading).

 Outcomes and Risks of refractive laser eye surgery